hugorbarbosa/cpp-coding-style-guide/README.md

 ### Documentation

 It is very useful to document the source code in a format that is understandable by a tool, allowing the verification and parsing of the documentation in an automatic way.
 Doxygen is a tool that can be utilized for that purpose, so the source code should be documented using the format supported by this tool, as demonstrated in the examples below.
-Please refer to the [C++ project template][ref-cpp-project-template] to know more details about doxygen, and how this tool can be used in a project.
+Please refer to the [C++ development tooling][ref-cpp-development-tooling] guide to know more details about doxygen, and to the [C++ project template][ref-cpp-project-template] to see how this tool can be used in a project.

 Examples: